home-assistant/developers.home-assistant/docs/config_entries_options_flow_handler.md

 entry.add_update_listener(update_listener)
 ```

 The Listener shall be an async function that takes the same input as async_setup_entry.
-The Entry will then contain the options dictionary.
+Options can then be accessed from entry.options.

 ```python
 async def update_listener(hass, entry):